James Edward Smith (murderer)

 James Edward Smith (October 19, 1952 – June 26, 1990) was an American murderer who was executed for capital murder in Texas.
-His case garnered attention due to his unusual last meal request, a lump of dirt.
+His case garnered attention due to his odd last meal request, a plate of dirt.

 Early life

 James Edward Smith was born on October 19, 1952, in Jefferson County, Kentucky.
 He worked as a tarot-card dealer in New Orleans, Louisiana, and later went to work as a taxi driver in Houston, Texas.

 Murder

 On March 7, 1983, Smith approached a teller's window at the Union National Life Insurance Company in Houston, Texas.
 Armed with a gun and wearing a stocking mask, Smith slid open the glass and pointed the weapon at the teller, ordering her to hand over all the money.
 When she refused and hid behind a filing cabinet, Smith turned his attention to 44-year-old Larry Don Rohus, the company's district manager who had been standing with her.
 Rohus complied with Smith's demands and retrieved money from the cash drawer, which he then handed over to Smith in a plastic bag.
 As Rohus walked away, Smith ordered him to return to the window.
 While the two engaged in conversation, Rohus pleaded with Smith not to shoot him and began taking off a bracelet on his wrist.
 Smith then fired two shots, with the second hitting Rohus in the upper left side of the chest.
 Rohus was rushed to the hospital, where he died several hours later.

 Smith fled the building on foot and was chased down by two office workers.
 They ran through a field and then into an apartment complex where Smith opened fire on his pursuers.
 As he left the complex, he tripped over in the street and was subdued by several people chasing him.
 A passing detective who had noticed the commotion then handcuffed him.
 The money was found nearby, and the gun was located in the field.